What is DVR?

-You can contact the Youth and Transition Services Team here and for more information, read our flyer or here in Spanish on Youth andTransition Services.
+You can contact the Youth and Transition Services Team here and for more information, read our flyer in English or here in Spanish on Youth andTransition Services.
 You can also watch our video on "Getting Started with Colorado DVR Youth Services".

 Eligibility for Young Adults

 1. They have a disability.
 If your young adult has been involved in either an Individual Education Program (IEP) or 504 Planning meeting at school or has a suspected or diagnosed disability, they may qualify.